margo/specification/system-design/concepts/workload-fleet-managers/client-onboarding.md

 ## Trust Establishment

-Initial trust is established between the device’s management client and the Workload Fleet Management (WFM) web service using server-side TLS.
-The device downloads the WFM’s public root CA certificate via the onboarding API, or receives it via out-of-band strategies and injects into it's trusted certificate store.
-This enables secure TLS handshakes and certificate validation without requiring mutual TLS (mTLS), which was deliberately avoided due to infrastructure compatibility constraints.
-Instead, Margo relies on certificate-based trust, balancing security with operational simplicity.
+Initial trust is established between the device's Workload Fleet Management (WFM) Client and the WFM using server-side TLS.
+Before the WFM Client can connect securely, it must obtain the WFM's root CA certificate.
+This trust anchor may be:

+- downloaded via the Certificate API, provided that an existing trusted channel is available, or
+- delivered out-of-band (e.g. preloaded by the device owner or transferred via USB)

+Importing the WFM's root CA certificate enables the WFM Client to authenticate the WFM during TLS connections.
+Mutual TLS (mTLS) is deliberately avoided, as some deployment environments include network components or intermediaries that may not support or forward client-certificate authentication.
+Instead, transport security and server authentication are provided by server-side TLS, while client authentication and request integrity are performed at the application layer: the WFM Client uses its own X.509 certificate to create HTTP message signatures for each request.
+This approach maintains strong, certificate-based authenticity and integrity while accommodating a wide range of network architectures.

 ## Certificates required

-Both the WFM server and device clients use X.509 certificates for identity and secure communication.
-The WFM's certificate authenticates the server during TLS sessions, while each device's client is issued a unique certificate for signing payloads.
-These certificates ensure that every interaction is verifiable and tamper-proof.
+Both the WFM server and the WFM Client use X.509 certificates, but for different purposes.
+The WFM's certificate authenticates the server during TLS sessions.
+Each device client possesses a unique X.509 certificate used to sign its HTTP requests, enabling the WFM to verify the origin and integrity of every message.
+These certificates provide complementary security properties: TLS ensures transport confidentiality and server authenticity, while application-layer signatures provide client authentication and payload integrity.
 Private keys remain securely stored on the device, and all signing operations occur locally, reducing exposure to key compromise.

 ## Unique Identifiers